Light therapy is treatment

 about 2 hours before you usually wake up.

-The amount of time you need to sit in front of a light
+The amount of time I need to sit in front of a light

-box depends on how strong of a light you use.
+box depends on how strong a light I use.

 The amount of exposure you need depends on the

 intensity of light you use and could range anywhere from 30 minutes to 2